Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/AdaptionLoop/Analysis/ApiClient/README.md

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new PropertyApi(httpClient, config, httpClientHandler);
+            var apiInstance = new ConfigurationApi(httpClient, config, httpClientHandler);
-            var propertyName = "propertyName_example";  // string | The name of the property to look for.
+            var configurationChangeRequestDTO = new ConfigurationChangeRequestDTO?(); // ConfigurationChangeRequestDTO? | The DTO containing the request to change the property. (optional)

             try
             {
-                // Looks for the Knowledge property with the given name.
-                PropertyDTO result = apiInstance.PropertyPropertyNameGet(propertyName);
-                Debug.WriteLine(result);
+                // Requests a change in a configuration key of a given service.
+For example,  could be used to set the target temperature of an AC system. apiInstance.ConfigurationRequestChangePost(configurationChangeRequestDTO);
             }
             catch (ApiException e)
             {
-                Debug.Print("Exception when calling PropertyApi.PropertyPropertyNameGet: " + e.Message );
+                Debug.Print("Exception when calling ConfigurationApi.ConfigurationRequestChangePost: " + e.Message );
                 Debug.Print("Status Code: "+ e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }